 In the past couple weeks I’ve made not one, but two things that were complete and utter failures.
 I am certainly capable of making a lot of delicious things, but I won’t have you believing that everything my hand touches turns to gold on the first try.
 I have a lot of working experience and knowledge when approaching food, but a little exercise in humility never hurt anyone.
 The first error was a batch of gluten free and vegan cinnamon buns that was so improbably vile.
 My expectation was high (as it often is with cinnamon swirly things), so the sting was bitter sharp on that one.
 The second mishap was a flax granola that was, as I suspected it would be, much too flax-y for my liking.
 One taste of each elicited a highly dramatic and exasperated “I CAN’T EVEN” kind of dismissive hand wave and head shake to any inquirers.
 Those things simply weren’t meant to be in my world right now.
 Some day they will come (but not actually on that flax granola tip).
 Tenured Chefs get it wrong sometimes and the thought of this provides comfort, a laugh and the motivation to move on.

 So I moved on to something I knew front to back and all through the dreamy middle.
-I used to cook at a little café and when I made it up, this soup was always received with a certain surprised approval.
+I used to cook at a little café and when I made it up, this roasted cauliflower soup was always received with a certain surprised approval.
 Cauliflower, potatoes, and onions on that soup of the day sign… sort of peasant-sounding fare on the surface (there is a charm to that for some).
 The rosemary fragrance and deep-warming nature of it brought people around I think.
 I go kind of wild with toppin’s on this (like everything I eat), but the soup is lovely in its simplest form with a little black pepper sprinkle.